Microplastics

-The term macroplastics is used to differentiate microplastics from larger plastic waste, such as plastic bottles.
+The term microplastics is used to differentiate from larger, non-microscopic plastic waste.
 Two classifications of microplastics are currently recognized.
 Primary microplastics include any plastic fragments or particles that are already 5.0 mm in size or less before entering the environment.
-These include microfibers from clothing, microbeads, and plastic pellets (also known as nurdles).
+These include microfibers from clothing, microbeads, plastic glitter and plastic pellets (also known as nurdles).
 Secondary microplastics arise from the degradation (breakdown) of larger plastic products through natural weathering processes after entering the environment.
 Such sources of secondary microplastics include water and soda bottles, fishing nets, plastic bags, microwave containers, tea bags and tire wear.

 Both types are recognized to persist in the environment at high levels, particularly in aquatic and marine ecosystems, where they cause water pollution.

-35% of all ocean microplastics come from textiles/clothing, primarily due to the erosion of polyester, acrylic, or nylon-based clothing, often during the washing process.
-However, microplastics also accumulate in the air and terrestrial ecosystems.
+Approximately 35% of all ocean microplastics come from textiles or clothing, primarily due to the erosion of polyester, acrylic, or nylon-based clothing, often during the washing process.
+Microplastics also accumulate in the air and terrestrial ecosystems.
+Airborne microplastics have been detected in the atmosphere, as well as indoors and outdoors.

 Because plastics degrade slowly (often over hundreds to thousands of years), microplastics have a high probability of ingestion, incorporation into, and accumulation in the bodies and tissues of many organisms.
 The toxic chemicals that come from both the ocean and runoff can also biomagnify up the food chain.
-In terrestrial ecosystems, microplastics have been demonstrated to reduce the viability of soil ecosystems and reduce weight of earthworms.
-The cycle and movement of microplastics in the environment are not fully known, but research is currently underway to investigate the phenomenon.
-Deep layer ocean sediment surveys in China (2020) show the presence of plastics in deposition layers far older than the invention of plastics, leading to suspected underestimation of microplastics in surface sample ocean surveys.
-Microplastics have also been found in the high mountains, at great distances from their source.
+In terrestrial ecosystems, microplastics have been demonstrated to reduce the viability of soil ecosystems.
+As of 2023, the cycle and movement of microplastics in the environment was not fully known.

-Microplastics have also been found in human blood, though their effects are largely unknown.
+Microplastics are likely to degrade into smaller nanoplastics through chemical weathering processes, mechanical breakdown, and even through the digestive processes of animals.
+Nanoplastics are a subset of microplastics and are smaller than 1 μm (1 micrometer, or 1000 nm).
+Nanoplastics cannot be seen by the human eye.

 Classification

 The term "microplastics" was introduced in 2004 by Professor Richard Thompson, a marine biologist at the University of Plymouth in the United Kingdom.

 Microplastics are common in our world today.
 In 2014, it was estimated that there are between 15 and 51 trillion individual pieces of microplastic in the world's oceans, which was estimated to weigh between 93,000 and 236,000 metric tons.
+Under the influence of sunlight, wind, waves and other factors, plastic degrades into small fragments known as microplastics, or even nanoplastics.